Adeola Lab Alumni

 Visiting Scholar

-Kunle is spending 6 months in 2013 in the Adeola lab conducting studies on standardized ileal digestibility of amino acids in feed ingredients, including co-products of bioethanol production, for swine.
+Kunle Adebiyi spent six months in 2013 in the Adeola Lab conducting studies on standardized ileal digestibility of amino acids in feed ingredients, including co-products of bioethanol production, for swine.

-Kunle is visiting from the Scottish Rural University College, United Kingdom, where he is conducting research on the nutritional value of the co-products of bioethanol production for broilers and turkeys.
-Specifically, his research is providing data and practical recommendations for poultry about the energy value, nutrient digestibility and optimal inclusion rates for wheat- and corn-Distillers Dried Grains with Solubles (wheat-DDGS and corn-DDGS) produced in bioethanol plants in the United Kingdom.
-The studies he is conducting here are designed for him to gain experience in Swine Nutrition.
+He visited from the Scottish Rural University College in the United Kingdom, where he conducted research on the nutritional value of bioethanol co-products for broilers and turkeys.
+His work provided data and practical recommendations for poultry producers on energy value, nutrient digestibility and optimal inclusion rates of wheat and corn distillers dried grains with solubles (wheat DDGS and corn DDGS) produced in bioethanol plants in the U.K.

 Sunday Adetayo "Tayo" Adedokun